kiliangrashoff/clickhouse-js-performance/README.md

 This is a performance test for [clickhouse-js](https://github.com/ClickHouse/clickhouse-js/), intended to reproduce an issue where performance is degraded when using keep-alive.

 ## Dependencies
-- NodeJS
-- yarn
+- volta
+  - used to manage Node.JS and yarn version, you can also install node 18 and yarn 1.22 using other tools
 - ClickHouse

+## Installation
+1. `volta install node@18 yarn@1.22`
+2. `yarn`

 ## Usage
-1. Make sure clickhouse is running, edit index.ts to change host or credentials.
-2. `yarn`
-3. `yarn start`
+`yarn start`